In This Article

 curl: (60) SSL certificate problem: unable to get local issuer certificate

-Since an SSL connection is an important part of HTTPS, cURL defaults to terminating the connection.
+Because verifying the server's identity is a strict security requirement of HTTPS, cURL defaults to terminating the connection when validation fails to prevent you from sending data to an unverified server.
 Sometimes, however, you may want to start ignoring SSL certificate checks when using cURL for advanced use cases .

 Reasons to Disable SSL Verification

-In that case, ignoring SSL certificate errors is perfectly fine.
+Even if you trust the website, ignoring SSL certificates leaves you vulnerable to man-in-the-middle attacks if you’re transmitting sensitive data or authentication tokens.
 Such an action won’t even need to be done for long, as most well-known websites will quickly fix the SSL certificate issue.

 How Do I Ignore SSL Certificate Errors in cURL?

 You can use cURL to ignore SSL with a single command.
-There’s a specific cURL flag you need to set – “-k” or “–insecure”.
-Using such a cURL command will tell the tool to ignore any security checks (those of SSL in particular):
+There’s a specific cURL flag you need to set: -k or --insecure.
+Using this cURL flag specifically tells the tool to bypass the server’s SSL certificate validation step during the HTTPS handshake:

 As with any other command, the cURL ignore SSL flag can be combined with almost any other.
 You can send, for example, a POST request while using the cURL ignore SSL errors flag at the same time: